 I am deeply interested in the intersection of vision and language, as well as commonsense reasoning.
 My recent research focuses on challenging the visual reasoning capabilities of models, particularly in abductive reasoning.
 Some papers are highlighted.

 Will a Visual Language Model (VLM)-based bot warn us about slipping if it detects a wet floor?
 Recent VLMs have demonstrated impressive capabilities, yet their ability to infer outcomes and causes remains underexplored.
 To address this, we introduce NL-Eye, a benchmark designed to assess VLMs' visual abductive reasoning skills.
 NL-Eye adapts the abductive Natural Language Inference (NLI) task to the visual domain, requiring models to evaluate the plausibility of hypothesis images based on a premise image and explain their decisions.
+NL-Eye consists of 350 carefully curated triplet examples (1,050 images) spanning diverse reasoning categories: physical, functional, logical, emotional, cultural, and social.
+The data curation process involved two steps - writing textual descriptions and generating images using text-to-image models, both requiring substantial human involvement to ensure high-quality and challenging scenes.
+Our experiments show that VLMs struggle significantly on NL-Eye, often performing at random baseline levels, while humans excel in both plausibility prediction and explanation quality.
+This demonstrates a deficiency in the abductive reasoning capabilities of modern VLMs.
+NL-Eye represents a crucial step toward developing VLMs capable of robust multimodal reasoning for real-world applications, including accident-prevention bots and generated video verification.

 Text-To-Image (TTI) models, such as DALL-E and StableDiffusion, have demonstrated remarkable prompt-based image generation capabilities.
 Multilingual encoders may have a substantial impact on the cultural agency of these models, as language is a conduit of culture.
 In this study, we explore the cultural perception embedded in TTI models by characterizing culture across three hierarchical tiers: cultural dimensions, cultural domains, and cultural concepts.
 Based on this ontology, we derive prompt templates to unlock the cultural knowledge in TTI models, and propose a comprehensive suite of evaluation techniques, including intrinsic evaluations using the CLIP space, extrinsic evaluations with a Visual-Question-Answer (VQA) model and human assessments, to evaluate the cultural content of TTI-generated images.
 To bolster our research, we introduce the CulText2I dataset, derived from six diverse TTI models and spanning ten languages.
 Our experiments provide insights regarding Do, What, Which and How research questions about the nature of cultural encoding in TTI models, paving the way for cross-cultural applications of these models.